yume-theme/yume-vscode/README.md

 ## 🙋 Feedback

 - We value your feedback!
-If you have any comments, questions, or suggestions, please feel free to [contact us](https://discord.gg/invite/A8cCcJF8wA).
+If you have any comments, questions, or suggestions, please feel free to [submit an issue](https://github.com/feelthatvib3/yume/issues/new).

 And by the way, if this floats your boat, tossing a star our way would be like adding extra sprinkles on a cupcake 🧁 — it's a teensy gesture for you, but it's like a virtual high-five for us.
 Your support keeps us happily coding away! 🌟